-Mistakes to avoid when setting up your own website
+Mistakes to avoid when setting up your own blog

 Your goal is to reach a point where you will start making money from your blog, you should not forget that.

-I’m mentioning this again because from experience, a common mistake beginners make is spending too much time and effort in designing the ‘perfect website’, forgetting that at the early stages (when there is no traffic coming in), nobody cares about your website’s design, and that includes Google.
+I’m mentioning this again because I know from experience that a common mistake beginners make is spending too much time and effort in designing the ‘perfect blog’, forgetting that at the early stages (when there is no traffic coming in), nobody cares about your website’s design, and that includes Google.

-There is so much work involved in getting traffic (and potential customers), and you should devote your energy correctly from the beginning.
+There is so much work involved in getting traffic (and potential customers), and you should devote your energy on those tasks from the very beginning.

-#2 – You need to have your own domain and self hosted website
+You need to have your own domain and self-hosted blog

 As you will read in the WordPress Guide, there is a big difference between hosting your website on a free platform like medium.com and having your own domain and your own self-hosted website.